-The Philippine Cooperative Movement observes Cooperative

-Month from October 16 to November 15, every year.
+The Philippine Cooperative Movement observes Cooperative Month from October 16 to November 15, every year.
 This period has been designated as cooperative month under Executive proclamation No. 2238 dated November 10.
 1982.
 The movement led by the Cooperative Union of the Philippines, observed the Cooperative Month in 1984 with rallies, parades, cultural events, exhibitions, raffles and contests.
-Educational activities such as seminars and symposia were also held.
-Broadcast and print media were utilised to promote cooperatives.
+Educational activities such as seminars and symposia were Broadcast and print also held. media were utilised to promote cooperatives.